TEIC/website/src/activities/sig/ai-tools-for-tei.md

 The mailing list "AI Tools for TEI SIG" can be joined [TBD]:
 * by sending an email to (recommended):
 * or via webform:
-To send a mail to the list (only as subscriber), write to: [TEI-COMPUTABLE-SIG@lists.psu.edu](mailto:TEI-COMPUTABLE-SIG@lists.psu.edu)
+To send a mail to the list (only as subscriber), write to:

-To unsubscribe, send an email to: [TEI-COMPUTABLE-SIG-unsubscribe-request@lists.psu.edu](mailto:TEI-COMPUTABLE-SIG-unsubscribe-request@lists.psu.edu)
+To unsubscribe, send an email to:

-To access the list archive: [https://lists.psu.edu/cgi-bin/wa?A0=TEI-COMPUTABLE-SIG](https://lists.psu.edu/cgi-bin/wa?A0=TEI-COMPUTABLE-SIG)
+To access the list archive:

 ## Convener